NorthStarUAS/FMU-Arduino/README.md

 * SBUS input (direct) with support for 16 channels.
 * UBLOX8 support
 * Eeprom support for saving/loading config as well as assigning a serial #.
+* PWM output support
+* Onboard 3-axis stability (simple dampening) system
+* "Smart reciever" capability.
+Handles major mixing and modes on the airplane side allowing flight with a 'dumb' radio.

 # Pending

-* PWM output support
-* Onboard roll, pitch, yaw damening direct with gyros.
-(Simple stabilization.)
-* "Smart reciever" features which can move all the mixing and modes to the airplane side allowing flight with a 'dumb' radio.
 * Full 2-way serial communication with any host computer enabling a "big processor/little processor" architecture.
 Hard real time tasks run on the "little" processor.
 High level functions run on the big processor (like